 Once the data has been moved, users and applications won’t be able to access it from its original location.
 This is very disruptive, and, in most organizations, the decision on what should be moved resides with the end user.
 Since end-users don’t like to move their data, it’s hard to convince them to move data to a cheaper secondary storage, resulting in stalled initiatives and rising storage costs.

 Komprise overcomes these data-move challenges with a patented technology that transparently bridges across file and object/cloud environments.
+And when it comes to cloud tiering and cloud data migrations, Komprise is the easy, fast, no lock-in path to the cloud for file and object data.
 The following sections detail how.

 Transparent Move Technology (TMT)